FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/transfer_object_identifiers.md

 files respectively.

 A CFTSEND and a CFTRECV command may correspond to each model file.
-In the absence of these commands for a given transfer, {{< TransferCFT/componentshortname  >}} uses the default CFTSEND and CFTRECV command parameters, which are valid regardless of the IDF.
+In the absence of these commands for a given transfer, Transfer CFT{{< TransferCFT/componentshortname  >}} uses the default CFTSEND and CFTRECV command parameters, which are valid regardless of the IDF.

 An identifier corresponds to each flow definition.
 In the absence of this flow identifier, &lt;span class="mc-variable axway\_variables.Component\_Long\_Name variable">Transfer CFT&lt;/span> uses the flow default value.